 When people talk about their life flashing before their eyes, they often speak of it as reviewing images from a reel of movie film.
 I contend this film, or mental story book of our life, is constantly replaying somewhere in the back of our minds – especially as we age.

-Some images come to us crisp and clear, popping to the surface of mental awareness with a flush of warm nostalgia or sudden inspiration.
-These memories have meaning and emotional depth, marking our lives like purposely placed book marks.
+Some images come to us crisp and clear, popping to the surface of mental awareness with a flush of warm nostalgia.
+These memories have meaning and emotional depth, marking our lives like purposely placed bookmarks.

 Others images fade into white, like footage or a window obscured by static or snow.
-Try as we might we cannot clear the window to remember what happened to our second cousin ten Thanksgivings ago.
-We also can’t recall the discussion our parents had, the night we were sent to our room early, or missed the season finale of our favorite TV show.
+Try as we might we can’t clear the window to remember what happened to our second cousin ten Thanksgivings ago.
+We remain unable to recall the reason our parents sent to our room early, or we missed the season finale of our favorite TV show.
 I can’t even remember how to spell some of the very words – for which I used to win spelling bees.

-Because sometimes not unpleasant scenes resurface as well, like benign flashbacks, of which we are at first unaware.
+Sometimes not unpleasant scenes resurface in my mind like benign flashbacks, of which I am at first unaware.

-I begin to notice these if only for their repeated persistence.
+I begin to notice these because of their repeated persistence.

 I see West Point very clearly, the visuals and smells of it.